ratpack/ratpack/ratpack-manual/README.md

 # The Ratpack Manual

+The manual is the canonical documentation for Ratpack.
+It is both book like documentation _and_ the API reference (i.e. Javadoc).

+The chapters provide high level information and link through to the API reference.
+The chapters should not duplicate information that can be found in the API reference.

 ## Building the manual

 The manual consists of *Markdown* templates and a stylesheet composed with *SASS* and *Compass*.
 It is built with Gradle.

 The manual is built to `ratpack-manual/build/manual/`.

 ### Requirements

 The only thing you need to have installed in order to build the manual is a JVM.
-Although the stylesheet for the manual is composed with Compass the Gradle build handles everything so you do not need Compass or even Ruby installed on your machine.

 ### Commands